interactivethings/swiss-maps/README.md

 TopoJSON and GeoJSON files are placed in the `topo/` and `geo/` directories respectively.

-You also can build individual files, e.g.
+You also can generate individual files, e.g.

     make topo/ch-cantons.json